-In 2018, scope 1 & 2 emissions have been reduced by 54% in terms of intensity with respect to the base year.
-In absolute terms, emissions have been reduced by 14%, which reflects our commitment to the roadmap established for the fulfillment of our objectives
+In 2020, scope 1 and 2 emissions went down by 56,65% in terms of intensity compared to the base year.
+In absolute terms, emissions have decreased by 23,61% since the base year, a reflection of our commitment to the roadmap set forth for meeting the goals.

 Emissions Avoided & Compensated

 We have set the goal of achieving climate neutrality by 2050 by lowering emissions and voluntarily offsetting emissions that cannot be reduced.
 The latter is done by neutralization in reforestation and mitigation projects outside the value chain.

 The Deep Decarbonization Path outlines the roadmap to achieving the emission reduction target by 2030, in accordance with the SBTi initiative, and achieving neutrality by the middle of the century, excluding the service area.
 The Ministry for the Ecological Transition and the Demographic Challenge has awarded Ferrovial the highest recognition for its work to “Calculate,” “Reduce,” and “Compensate”.

 This was thanks to the Compensa project, a nature-based solution focused on forest restoration in burned zones or agricultural areas to absorb emissions.
 This initiative, which is carried out in Torremocha de Jarama, Madrid, aims to restore vegetation in an agricultural area devoid of trees, turning it into a CO2 absorption forest.
 This project will help repopulate 7.7 hectares in three years (4.8 in 2019, 1.8 in 2020, and 1.1 in 2021).
 A total of 4,000 trees will be planted, and over the next 50 years, they will absorb some 2,000 tons of CO2.